Principles of Low Dissipation Computing from a Stochastic Circuit Model: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have illustrated a realistic model for stochastic logic gates, and demonstrated its utility in building arbitrary logical circuits.
-Information manipulations, such as bit storage and erasing are represented by the charging and discharging of the capacitors, which is consistent with current data storage technology.
-While our model performs as a perfect logic circuit when operated in the limit of low noise, its thermodynamical consistency allows us to study the rich interplay between speed, accuracy and dissipation in the intermediate regimes, from which we can derive some useful design principles for low dissipation computing devices.
+We have illustrated a promising model for stochastic logic gates, and demonstrated its utility in building arbitrary logical circuits.
+Information manipulations, such as bit storage and erasing, are represented by the charging and discharging of the capacitors, which is consistent with current data storage technology.
+While our model performs as a perfect logic circuit when operated in the limit of low noise, its thermodynamical consistency allows us to study the rich interplay between speed, accuracy, and dissipation in the intermediate regimes, from which we can derive some useful design principles for low dissipation computing devices.
 For instance, we have provided a physical origin of input corruption in the combinational circuits, as well as feedback robustness in the sequential circuits, and illustrated how each can be improved drastically by operating at a slightly higher voltage.
 In addition, memory effects should be exploited as much as possible to minimize dissipation.
 With modularization, it is straightforward to scale up our model to even larger and more complex systems, making it a useful model to study collective behaviors of circuits.
+It is useful to bear in mind that the signal-to-noise ratio regime that is explored in this work is two orders of magnitude lower than current technology.
+However, with the exponential growth of the number of computations per unit of energy dissipated, as observed by Koomey's law \cite{koomey2010implications}, such a low dissipation regime will soon become relevant.
+While the model we propose is not intended for a direct comparison with the current CMOS technology, the fact that it can reproduce the input-output behaviors of universal logic gates makes it a promising tool to study fundamental physical limits on computations.